-No matter what it is we're selling.
+No matter what we're selling.
 Even if it's a B2B complex purchase, with many people in the loop.

-Conversational copywriting is the type of persuasion marketing that works for the web.
+Conversational copywriting is persuasion marketing that works for the web.
 And business.

-It's the no B.S. and no hype alternative to the type of marketing that wants to make you scream.
+It's the no B.S. and no hype alternative to marketing that wants to make you scream.
 Or hit that red x in the corner.

-It's the type of persuasive writing skill that says we must be more respectful and kind.
+It's the persuasive writing skill that says we must be more respectful and kind.
 It says that, given the right information, people are more than capable of making good purchase decisions.

 5 Reasons why conversational copywriting is important